poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 <img src="/img/thryeditor/TextureVRAMText.png" alt="Estimated VRAM on the assigned Texture" width="700px"/>
 </a>

+### Asterisk Indicator

+Configurable in ThryEditor Settings, an asterisk (`*`) will appear next to a Material Property that has deviated away from it's default value.
+This is useful to see which values are not at it's default, and can assist with debugging issues in the Editor.

 ### VRC Fallback Shader

 The Fallback Shader option generates a tag for the material that informs VRChat which shader to use when your shaders are hidden.
 See [Rendering: VRC Fallback](/docs/rendering/main.md#vrc-fallback) for more details.